Our doctors are equipped to diagnose and effectively treat ovarian torsion and are available from the Pacific Fertility Center’s Los Angeles location.

 What is ovarian torsion?

-In rare instances, an ovary can become twisted around its supportive tissues.
-Known as ovarian torsion, this painful condition is considered a medical emergency and must be treated quickly.
-Women who experience sudden and severe abdominal pain should seek medical attention right away.
-When properly treated, ovarian torsion does not have an impact on the ability to conceive.
-Pacific Fertility Center has two offices in greater Los Angeles, CA, and Dr. Vicken Sahakian is equipped to treat this rare complication of in vitro fertilization (IVF).
+Ovarian torsion is a painful condition that is the result of an ovary becoming twisted around its supportive tissues.
+Women undergoing IVF who experience sudden and severe abdominal pain must seek medical attention right away.
+When properly treated, ovarian torsion does not have an impact on the ability to conceive

 An ovarian torsion is considered a medical emergency that requires urgent care.

 - Sudden and severe pain in the lower abdomen